 4. Difficulty opening and closing doors.

-5. Counter tops cracking or separating from the wall
+5. Countertops cracking or separating from the wall.

 6. Windows that are out of alignment.

 Inspect your windows on a regular basis.
 Are the window sills pulling away from the wall?
 Maybe the windows will not open or close properly.
 The molding around the windows may also be starting to crack.
 Seeing these warning signs will mean you need to call in a foundation repair expert to determine whether or not you have serious foundation issues.

 It is a fact that all foundations will start to settle over time.
-You may see small cracks form in your walls and this is perfectly normal.
+You may see small cracks form in your walls, and this is perfectly normal.
 Don’t panic before you know whether there is anything to worry about.
 The first thing you need to do is inspect your home and look for any warning signs your home may have.
-After inspecting your home you can then determine whether you need to call in a foundation repair expert or whether you have normal settling.
+After inspecting your home, you can determine whether your home is going through the normal settling process or if you need to call in a foundation repair expert.